PreetamSingh11/IPL-Data-Set-Visualization/README.md

-# IPL data-set visualization using Highchart.
+# IPL data-set visualization using Highcharts.

 **1: Clone this repository**